The Proud Peasant

 "But this ‘Proud Peasant’ will be thwarted at every stretch and turn, Pat.
 He will be just about the biggest bust ever.
 He’ll be totally destroyed.
 And you yourself will be taught to loathe him.
 The peasant-as-hero will be ruined and shot down."
 "Why will he be ruined, Julius un-Caesar, you un-tactician of these battles?"
 "OH, I’m a superb tactician in these battles, Pat.
 But the members of the brotherhood have antennae that you don’t know about.
 They can give themselves warning of a threat even before it begins . . .
 They’ll not allow him to be seen undistorted.
 He’ll be smothered in slander and booing.
 He’ll be savaged to death.
 And his fellow Proud Peasants will be gulled into dishonoring him in death and after."

 That will all happen in the novel's future.
-Back in Tulsa, Pat's wife Beatrice Belle possesses a ten-inch baked-clay statuette (from James Tyrone's archeological digs) that Julius says is the "Archetypal Proud Peasant."
-The connection is cemented:
+Back in Tulsa, Pat's wife Beatrice Belle has a ten-inch baked-clay statuette (from James Tyrone's archeological digs) that Julius says is the "Archetypal Proud Peasant."
+The connection gets cemented:

 In November of 1946, Beatrice Belle saw in the newspaper the picture of a youngish man who had won an election in a midnorthern state."
 That’s the man," BeeBee said.
 "He is the splitting image of his image on the buffet there."